rustfoundation/foundation.rust-lang.org/grants/fellowships.md

 Essential information for us to stay in touch with you.

+#### Please provide a link to your GitHub account

+This will enable us to better understand your technical expertise and experience, and contributions to Rust.

+#### Please link to personal website/public social media handles/LinkedIn (as appropriate)

+This will enable us to learn a little bit more about you and any public posting you may have made relating to Rust.
+We understand that some people choose not to have publicly available social media profiles (or social media accounts at all) nor other public sites.
+If this is true for you, don’t worry, it won’t count against you in the assessment process.

 #### Location and languages spoken

 We are keen to reflect the global diversity of the Rust community in our grant awards and this information will help us achieve that.

 #### Are you part of a group that is affected by systemic bias, particularly in technology?
-[Yes/No]

 We are keen for our grants program, at the very least, to not increase systemic bias, and hopefully go some way to reducing it.
 We will not ask you for details of how you are affected by systemic bias (if you are), we will take your response on trust.

-#### GitHub Account

-This will enable us to better understand your technical expertise and experience, and contributions to Rust.

-#### Links to personal website/public social media handles/LinkedIn (as appropriate)

-This will enable us to learn a little bit more about you and any public posting you may have made relating to Rust.
-We understand that some people choose not to have publicly available social media profiles (or social media accounts at all) nor other public sites.
-If this is true for you, don’t worry, it won’t count against you in the assessment process.

 #### Are you currently paid (either by an organization, or through personal sponsorship) to work on the Rust Project?
 If so can you please provide details